 - Let the experts monitor your score.
 You can check your score and even get help monitoring it — for free.
 If you sign up with Borrowell, for example, you’ll get a peek at your credit score along with access to free credit monitoring.

 - Dispute errors on your reports.
-Get free copies of your credit reports and comb through them line by line to see whether there’s any outdated or incorrect information.
+Get free copies of your credit reports and comb through them line by line for any outdated or incorrect information.
 That could include loans you’ve already paid off or debt that’s not even yours.

 - Add to your credit mix.
 Lenders like to see a healthy blend of credit, such as mortgages, car loans and credit cards.
 A secured credit card can help you build your credit history, especially when you can’t get approved for the real thing.
-These cards are low-limit and require a deposit; if you compare offers, you can find one with attractive terms, like no annual fee and a minimum deposit amount that works for you.
+These cards are low-limit and require a deposit.